pvienneau/1000-resources-to-read/README.md

 https://voice.kadira.io/snapshot-testing-in-react-storybook-43b3b71cec4f#.skc9w5rkj

-> **TL;DR** Jest's snapshot testing has now been introduced to [Storybook](https://github.com/storybooks/react-storybook) which allows you to leverage the stories written out for rendering regression testings.
+> **TL;DR**: Jest's snapshot testing has now been introduced to [Storybook](https://github.com/storybooks/react-storybook) which allows you to leverage the stories written out for rendering regression testings.
 Although snapshot testing won't replace all unit tests for React components, it will be able to automatically run the more mundane tests relating to the proper rendering of a component.

 ### Redux